StanfordBDHG/ENGAGE-HF-Firebase/README.md

 #### Message types

 The following list describes all different types a message could have.
-Expiration of messages should only be handled by the server, except for triggering the `didDismissMessage` Firebase function call that adds a completion date when the message is dismissible and has been dismissed by the user.
+Expiration of messages should only be handled by the server, except for triggering the `dismissMessage` Firebase function call that adds a completion date when the message is dismissible and has been dismissed by the user.
 A client doesn't need to know about the `type` property, since we would otherwise need to check whether a new message type is supported by a client.
 It may also sort out message types unknown for the client's version.

 |Type|Trigger|Expiration|Action|
 |-|-|-|-|